kubernetes/community/sig-docs/annual-report-2023.md

    - The Kubernetes Blog Subproject currently only has one active editor, as we attempt to onboard further people to the blog reviewing team.
 This is a strain both on the usual blog work we have, as well as feature blogs linked with each Kubernetes release
    - The Reference Docs Subproject is currently lacking true ownership and process outlines, which we hope to solve via recruiting further Tech Leads for the SIG (currently in progress).
 At present, this subproject is understaffed
-   - SIG Docs is currently in a state of flux regarding leadership: three Tech Leads will step down in 2024, while we have actively recruited/replaced two of these positions
+   - SIG Docs is currently in a state of leadership transition: three Tech Leads will step down in 2024, while we have actively recruited/replaced two of these positions

 3. Did you have community-wide updates in 2023 (e.g. KubeCon talks)?